+This weeks marks the end of my latest 90 day language challenge.
 This time I did Greek and I was the only one studying Greek in the challenge which meant I didn’t have a study group so I had limited interaction with the others.
-However, I found an excellent tutor (Dimiliana) on http://www.italki.com and I started a Greek Express course with her which was 30 lessons plus at least 30 hours of private study time and this gave me all the grammar required for B1 level, although I am still building up my vocabulary.
+However, I found an excellent tutor for skype lessons and I started a Greek Express course with her which was 30 lessons plus at least 30 hours of private study time and this gave me all the grammar required for B1 level, although I am still building up my vocabulary.

 It has been a tough challenge this time as Greek verbs particularly the past tense are not easy and it has taken me more time to learn them than it would in a Latin or Germanic based language.
 Some people may be put off by Greek having a different alphabet but I didn’t have any issue with that apart from it makes me a bit slower at reading.
 Greek has 4 cases and the vocative isn’t used much now so that leaves just 3 to learn properly and there are 3 genders but the neuter gender remains the same in accusative case, so that’s one less to learn.